Related ToolsGithub CopilotCursorTabnineAmazon Q Developer

 4. Complete the subscription process

-The free tier gives you limited completions per month — enough to evaluate if Copilot fits your workflow.
-Pro ($10/mo) removes limits and adds chat features.
+The free tier gives you limited completions per month - enough to evaluate if Copilot fits your workflow according to GitHub’s free tier announcement, which keeps the GitHub Copilot setup friction low before you commit.
+Pro ($10 per month) removes limits and adds chat features, and the same account unlocks the GitHub Copilot CLI tutorial flow for terminal-first workflows.

 Step 2: Install the Extension